laminlabs/bionty-base/docs/guide/config.md

 <br>

-We may change the default to "inhouse_diseases" when "species" is specified as "human", by the following:
+We may change the default to "inhouse_diseases" when "organism" is specified as "human", by the following:

 Note: changing the order of versions won't have an effect, as most recent version is taken as default.